VINXIS/vinxis.moe/src/content/notes/BIOCH 200.md

 Sheets are typically formed by [[Peptide]]s that are side-by-side.
 They can be parallel or anti-parallel.
 Anti-parallel [[Peptide]]s are more straight and slightly more stable.

-Loops connect the sheets.
+Loops connect the Sheets.
 Anti-parallel loops are much shorter than Parallel loops.
 Loops can also be of different shapes as well.

 **A SHEET DOES NOT INCLUDE THE LOOPS**